Questions about participation and certification

 What is the difference between NLP 'Application workshops' and 'Certification programmes'?

-- NLP application training courses and workshops usually last up to a few days and deal with the practical applications of NLP.
+- NLP application training courses and workshops usually last from some hours to a few days.
+These deal with the practical applications of NLP.

-- NLP certification programmes are longer, cover a wide range of NLP methods, adhere to the Professional Guild of NLP syllabus and guidelines regarding length, content, and training design, and bring people to the level of NLP Practitioner or Master Practitioner.
+- NLP certification programmes are longer, cover a wide range of NLP methods, and bring people to the level of NLP Practitioner or Master Practitioner.

 I am an NLP Practitioner but I do not plan on running Certification courses